The Good Psychopath Guide (2014) is a book on how to leverage dark triad traits to be more successful in life.

-Kevin Dutton says that some psychopathic traits can confer advantages in life, and non-psychopaths can learn to adopt them and become more successful, but without harming others.
-Hence the name “good psychopath”.
+Kevin Dutton says that some psychopathic traits, in the right doses, can confer advantages in life, and non-psychopaths can learn to adopt them and become more successful, but without harming others.

 - Some psychopathic traits can help you become more successful

 - Some professions require the ability to switch off sympathy or to detach yourself

 - Aim to take al the good traits of psychopathy, avoid the antisocial ones, and become a “good psychopath”

 Kevin Dutton is a British psychologist, researcher, and author.
 He previously published “The Wisdom of Psychopaths“.